The majority of women feel relief, not regret, after an abortion, study says - KTVZ

 Researchers say the results of this study proves this notion is a myth.

-“All the claims that negative emotions will emerge over time, a myth that has persisted for decades without any evidence to substantiate these claims, it’s clear, it’s just not true,” said study author Corinne Rocca, an epidemiologist and assistant professor in the department of obstetrics, gynecology and reproductive sciences at the University of Southern California, San Francisco.
+“All the claims that negative emotions will emerge over time, a myth that has persisted for decades without any evidence to substantiate these claims, it’s clear, it’s just not true,” said study author Corinne Rocca, an epidemiologist and assistant professor in the department of obstetrics, gynecology and reproductive sciences at the University of California, San Francisco’s Advancing New Standards in Reproductive Health.

 This study builds on previous research that suggests that abortion does not contribute to feelings of regret in most women.
 Earlier research that looked at women’s feelings over three years after an abortion has shown that women experience decreasing emotional intensity over time, and that the overwhelming majority feel the decision was the right one.